-Chris Podeszwa enters his 11th season as an assistant coach at the University of Connecticut.
+Chris Podeszwa has been a member of his former UCon teammate Jim Penders' coaching staff since Penders took over as head coach in 2004.
 Podeszwa's focus is primarily on the instruction of infielders and hitters.

 Podeszwa was an integral part of the 2011 UConn club that won the program's first-ever BIG EAST Regular Season Championship and advanced to the NCAA Super Regionals for the first time.

 In 2010, Podeszwa helped the Huskies' set new single-season records in hits, runs scored and RBI, besting the records the club set in 2009.
 UConn recorded 750 hits, 542 runs scored and 492 RBI in 2010.

 After graduating from UConn in 1993, Podeszwa served as an envoy coach for Major League Baseball International in New York and Europe.
 His responsibilities included preparing the German Junior National Team for the European Championships while organizing coordinated clinics for youth players and coaches.

 "Dez is a full-time teacher and there is nobody that works harder than he does," said Penders.
 "His energy is contagious and his contribution to our success has been outstanding.
 The fire he had as one of my teammates burns just as hot today as one of our coaches."

 In 1995, Podeszwa moved to Sweden to play and coach for the Skelleftea Bears Baseball Club in Skelleftea, Sweden.
 His stay in Scandinavia was highlighted by both of his teams capturing the Swedish National Championship.